The Core Build

 • Inset Panels: Used to treat an area with no window or just pill windows.
 Installation of an inset Bamboo or Padded Fabric panel into the window pocket can maximize side to side sleeping width and provide a valuable aesthetic detail to the van.

-• Pill Window Treatment: When an Inset Panel or Panel Over is chosen on a window pocket that has a ‘Pill Window’ installed, additional trimming around the pill window is performed.
+• Pill Window Treatment: When an Inset Panel is chosen on a window pocket that has a ‘Pill Window’ installed, additional trimming around the pill window is performed.

 Base Pricing

-• Panel over or Inset Panel (Bamboo or Fabric): $575 regular window pockets / $725 Transit Ext window pockets (each)
+• Window Inset Panel (Bamboo or Fabric): $375 regular window pockets / $525 Transit Ext window pockets (each)

 8 - Lower Wall Paneling